Living In Vietnam: Our Best Tips List | Vietcetera

 On The Street

-• Don’t be chicken to cross the road.
+• Don’t be afraid to cross the road.
 Use slow, consistent steps when crossing busy streets.
 To make yourself more visible to motorists, raise your hand high or out while walking.

-• Phone snatching is commonplace in Vietnam.
-Use a keyring and be careful when using your cellphone.
-High crime season is just before Tet.
+• Phone theft is common in Vietnam, so use a keyring and be cautious when using your phone, especially during the high-crime season just before Tet (Lunar New Year).

 • When parking your bike, do not lose your parking ticket.
 You will not get your bike back without it.
-Do not keep valuables inside your motorbike and lock not hang your helmet.
+Do not keep valuables inside your motorbike; lock, not hang your helmet.
 Park directly in front of the business property.

 Tips For Getting Around Ho Chi Minh City

 • You have plenty of options for getting around town.
 Vinasun and Mai Linh are safe options for hailing cabs.
-For a cheaper option, you could say hello to a corner XE OM and tell him where you want to go.
-Best options by far are Uber or Grab and you can even use cash (Take a look at our article about Uber and Grab).
+The best options by far are Grab, Gojek, and Be.
+If you’re looking for a more sustainable option, there’s Xanh SM Taxi, Vietnam’s first-ever pure electric taxi company.
 Normally, the drivers will call to confirm your whereabouts.
-Cheapest option to get around would definitely be the public bus which runs about 5000 vnd (http://busmap.vn/map/lookup?locale=en).
+The cheapest option would be the public bus which runs about VND6,000.

 • Airfare can be cheap.
-During Tet holiday the rates are higher.
-Be sure to triple check your baggage weight.
+During the Tet holiday, the rates are higher.
+Be sure to triple-check your baggage weight.

 Food & Beverage Tips